Skip to main content

 Params:

-• vcJwt: Verifiable credential in JSON format.
+• vcJwt: Verifiable credential as JWT.

 • options: Verifiable credential options.